Learn how to grow the kidney bean plant at home! You’ll be able to grow kidney beans in a cinch after going through this post.

 Before planting the seeds in the backyard, make sure that the last frost of the season has passed.
 Soil temperature ranging from 70 degrees F to 80 degrees F is ideal for sowing seeds.
 For the most part, the surrounding temperature should lie in 65 degrees F to 80 degrees F.

-TIP: If the frost does occur after germination of kidney bean seeds, cover the seedlings with canvas or any light cloth.
+TIP: If the frost does occur after kidney bean seeds’ germination, cover the seedlings with canvas or any light cloth.

 Space the seedlings with respect to the varieties you plant.
 Pole varieties require around 3-4 inches of space between compact bush varieties requiring 8 inches of space between each seedling.
 In general, for most varieties, spacing beans 3-4 inches apart will work well.